 Vocal range goes hand-in-hand with vocal power.
 Once you get your breath support under control, you can begin exploring your range.
 The ability to relax your throat and support your voice will give you the power needed for the wider range in notes.

 There are several great range exercises to try as you’re working on scales.
 These exercises should be part of your warm-up before working on an actual vocal piece.
-You can find many different warm-up exercises in between singing classes on YouTube.
+You can find many different warm-up exercises to try in between your vocal classes in our singing playlist on YouTube.

 How much are singing lessons?